sebastian-vivas/fullStackNotesApp/README.md

 2. Next, you'll want to install NPM.
 Simply open your terminal and enter `npm install -g npm` to install npm globally on your machine.
 You can learn more about NPM [here](https://docs.npmjs.com/about-npm).
 3. Run `node --version` or `node -v` and `npm --version` or `npm -v` in your console to make sure that NodeJS and NPM have been properly installed on your system.
 You should see the same version number in your console that was listed on the LTS download button.
 4. Lastly, open the repository folder directory in the terminal and enter `cd server`.
 Once you are inside the server directory, enter `npm install` or `npm i` to install all of the project dependencies.
-5. To run the node server in this application, inside the server directory in  the terminal, enter `node server.js`.
+5. To run the node server in this application, inside the server directory in  the terminal, enter `node server.mjs`.
 This will run the server locally on your machine on port 8080 (localhost:8080).

 ## Setting up React in the application